-When a new Velocity environment is created, we want it to be usable out of the box.
-Most environments include at least one database, and generally speaking starting off with an empty database is awkward at best, and in some cases, it renders the environment completely unusable.
+When a new Velocity Environment is created, we want it to be usable out of the box.
+Most Velocity Environments include at least one database, and generally speaking starting off with an empty database is awkward at best, and in some cases, it renders the Velocity Environment completely unusable.

-The purpose of “Data seeding” is to initialize the database(s) within your environment with production-like data.
+The purpose of “Data seeding” is to initialize the database(s) within your Velocity Environment with production-like data.
 This allows your various services, while in development, to interact with your database(s) in the same way that they will in production.